 The following is a list of the most recent Ride Reports.
-See the side bar to view the Ride Reports Archive.
+See the Rides/Ride Reports in the menu above to view the Ride Reports Archive.

 Weeklong Tour 2016 – RURAL MEETS URBAN

 This year’s weeklong cycle tour (July 23 – August 1) was a tale of two cities – Kingston and Montreal – with a whole lot of rural in between.
 A record 17 riders took part this year, 11 of them camping and the others choosing motel or B&B accommodations.
 This year also saw our first international participants – a delightful couple, Andre and Frankie, from Florida who joined the tour on the urging of KVC member Gordon Smith.